Leadership

 Understanding Physical Quantities: Scalars, Vectors, and Tensors

 In physics, quantities like mass, force, and velocity help us describe the universe.
-These are classified into scalars, vectors, and tensors, each offering unique insights.
+These are categorized into scalars, vectors, and tensors, each offering unique kinds of information.
 Let’s explore these concepts with real-world examples and clear distinctions.

 Scalar Quantities: Magnitude Only